The views expressed by the host of this program documented to be almost always right 99.7% of the time.

 Is that what that was?

-Let me okay, well, let me okay.
+Let me, okay, well, let me, okay.

-We were being told a black player couldn't play in our games because it would be uncomfortable.
+Wasn't that long ago we were being told a black player couldn't play in our games because it would be uncomfortable.

 Well, that was the 50s.

-Uh even when they finally could, it took several more years before it could play quarterback, we weren't comfortable with that either.
+Even when they finally could, it took several more years before I could play quarterback.

-So many of the same people who used to make that argument, and the many who still do, who still makes that argument?
+So many of the same people who used to make that argument and the many who still do, who still makes that argument?

 Who is still saying that blacks can't play quarterback?

-So many of the people who used to make that argument, and many who still do, are the same people who say government should stay out of our lives.
+So many of the people who used to make that argument and many who still do are the same people who say government should stay out of our lives.

-But then want the government in our bedrooms.
+I don't get a non-sequitur, but then want the government in our bedrooms.

 Who wants the government in our bedrooms?

-No, so who's he talking about?
+No, who's he talking about?

 Who wants the government in our bedrooms?